osiegmar/FastCSV/doc/interpretation.md

 field"CRLF
 ```

 FastCSV supports this for reading and writing.
 The Java value for this field would be `"a multi-line\r\nfield"`.
-The end
-of line characters within the field are preserved.
+Any end-of-line characters within the field are preserved.

 ### Unique header names